 Check out these photographs scanned with the Epson FastFoto.
 The first photo was scanned very true to the print, the second was after the auto color correction was applied.
 The top photo was a print from 2003.
 The others were from 1970.
 You can see how even in the more recent photograph that auto correction gives it a more vivid appearance.

-Both scanners will do a good job of digitizing your old print photographs.
+And overall it’s important to know both scanners will do a good job of digitizing your old print photographs.
 If it’s in your budget to splurge for the Epson FastFoto, I think it’s worth the investment.
 However, if the budget doesn’t allow, the Plustek Photo Scanner will get the job done.
 And at the end of the day getting those old print photographs scanned and backed up is the most important thing.
 Any method that gets your pictures safely digitized is a winner in my book!